 What You Will Learn

-- You'll build a foundation in the sciences.
+- You'll build a strong foundation in the sciences.
 The first semesters of the program include classes in anatomy, kinesiology and the neurosciences.
-Anatomy lectures include the use of medical cadavers, an opportunity OT students at many other programs don't get.
+Anatomy, taught by College of Medicine faculty, includes the use of medical cadavers, an opportunity OT students at many other programs don't get.

-- Theory and Practice courses allow you to explore OT topics in depth, and then put your knowledge to work in fieldwork seminars.
+- Theory and Practice courses allow you to learn by doing while you explore OT topics in depth, and then apply your knowledge with clients while on fieldwork.

 Careers & Outcomes

 Downstate graduates work in hospitals, rehabilitation centers, nursing homes, home health agencies, and other private and publicly run organizations across New York City and far beyond.

 When you graduate, you'll be prepared for careers in fields such as accessibility design, fall prevention, primary and preventative care, early intervention practice, ergonomics, hand therapy, seating and mobility, community reintegration and more.